Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

 1. (`ncn-mw`) [Validate the systems SHCD](../../operations/network/management_network/validate_shcd.md) using CANU to generate an updated CCJ file.

-   **Note do not** perform the step `Proceed to generate topology files` as it is not required.
+   **Note do not** perform the step `Proceed to generate topology files` because it is not required.

-1. (`ncn-mw`) Once the validation is completed ensure the systems CCJ file is present in the current directory, and set the `CCJ_FILE` environment variable to the name of the file:
+1. (`ncn-mw`) Once the validation is completed, ensure that the systems CCJ file is present in the current directory, and set the `CCJ_FILE` environment variable to the name of the file.

     ```bash
     CCJ_FILE=${SYSTEM_NAME}-full-paddle.json